-When your frontline leaders speak to those closest to the work each morning, they are consciously and unconsciously communicating ten interrelated messages:
+When your frontline leaders speak to those closest to the work each morning, they are consciously and unconsciously accomplishing several critical and interrelated objectives:

-- 1. What needs to be done. - 2.
-How it can be done in a manner that reduces the risk of a catastrophic event. - 3.
-Switching on their brain as they enter "work" mode and engage with crew members. - 4.
-Internalizing how their work reflects and reinforces a company's culture and values. - 5.
-This contributes to the productivity of a best in class high-performance company. - These exchanges are a vital contributor to a company's safety system health. - 7.
-It reinforces senior leadership commitment to the success and wellbeing of employees. - 8.
-The daily conversations with frontline leaders make it meaningful and personally relevant. - 9.
-It's how the frontline communicates to management what employees want and expect - 10.
-Taken together, this becomes a platform for how an organization renews and advances itself.
+- 1. Communicating what needs to be done. - 2.
+Sharing how it can be done in a manner that reduces the risk of a catastrophic event. - Signaling to themselves that it's time to switch their brains to "work" mode and engage with crew members. - 4.
+Internalizing how their actions reflect and reinforce their company's culture and values. - 5.
+Contributing to the productivity of a best-in-class, high-performance company. - Valuing these exchanges as a vital contribution to their company's safety system health. - 7.
+Reinforcing senior leadership's commitment to the success and wellbeing of employees.

-Looking back over the last 20 years, many of today's insights about worker safety, the importance of culture, and the realities of what happens every day at the jobsite in daily planning sessions are not new.
+Daily conversations make these interactions meaningful and personally relevant and allow frontline leaders to communicate back to management what employees want and expect.
+When conversations exhibit care, engagement, and serve as conduits for critical information, they are not just meaningful and personally relevant, they also form a platform for how an organization renews and advances itself.

-What is new-and perhaps even revolutionary-is that they have never before been connected as parts of a technology-enriched system using math models that have never previously been available.
+Looking back over the last 20 years, many of today's insights about worker safety, the importance of culture, and the realities of what happens at the jobsite in daily planning sessions are not new.
+What is new-and perhaps even revolutionary-is that they have never before been connected as parts of a technology-enriched system using math models that have only just been developed.

-This is what we've achieved with FactorLab's SmartTaglt system.
-The premise is simple: By recording daily safety conversations via the smartphone application and with built-in video and mobile technology, teams now have real-time access and longitudinal analytics to show exactly what occurs in every daily safety conversation throughout the company and snapshots on how the company is progressing as a whole.
+This is what we've achieved with FactorLab's SmartTagIt system.
+Our premise is simple: By recording daily safety conversations via a smartphone application and with built-in video and mobile technology, teams now have real-time access and longitudinal analytics to show exactly what occurs in every daily safety conversation throughout the company, as well as snapshots on how the company is progressing as a whole.